test-shimanta-1/log-manager/README.md

 # Log Manager

-Log Manager is a WordPress plugin designed to monitor, record, and display activity logs across a WordPress website.
-It enables administrators to track actions performed by both authenticated and anonymous users, providing visibility into user behavior, content changes, and authentication events.
+**Log Manager** is a WordPress plugin that monitors, records, and displays activity logs across a WordPress website.
+It enables administrators to track actions performed by users and system processes, providing clear visibility into content changes, authentication events, and overall site activity.

-The plugin is intended to help site owners, administrators, and developers audit activity, improve security monitoring, and maintain a reliable history of system events.
+The plugin is designed to help site owners, administrators, and developers audit user behavior, enhance security monitoring, and maintain a reliable history of important system events.

 ---

 ## Overview

-Log Manager captures and stores detailed logs related to user actions and system events.
-These logs can be filtered, searched, exported, and managed through an intuitive administrative interface.
+Log Manager captures and stores detailed logs related to user actions and system-level events within WordPress.
+All logs are accessible through an intuitive administrative interface, where they can be filtered, searched, and reviewed efficiently.

-The plugin supports logging across default post types, custom post types, pages, and authentication workflows.
+The plugin supports logging across:
+- Default post types
+- Custom post types
+- Pages
+- User authentication workflows

 ---

 ## Use Cases

-- Monitoring user activity on posts, pages, and custom post types
+- Monitor user activity on posts, pages, and custom post types
-- Tracking login, logout, and failed login attempts
+- Track login, logout, and failed authentication attempts
-- Auditing content changes made by specific users
+- Audit content changes made by specific users or roles
-- Reviewing site activity for security and compliance purposes
+- Review site activity for security and compliance purposes
-- Maintaining a historical record of administrative and user actions
+- Maintain a historical record of administrative and user actions

 ---